Insekta/insekta-docs/insekta-setup/index.rst

 Installing Debian on the insekta host
 -----------------------------------------
 #.
 Download the latest Debian image (preferably a netinst version) from `https://www.debian.org/CD/netinst/ <https://www.debian.org/CD/netinst/>`_.
 At the time of writing this guide you could fetch the ISO file by running ``wget -c https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.5.0-amd64-netinst.iso`` on your local machine.
 #.
 Create a bootable USB flash drive using the ISO file from the previous step.
 To do so run ``sudo dd if=~/debian-9.5.0-amd64-netinst.iso of=/dev/sdb42`` on your local machine.
 Note that ``of`` must be assigned the location of your USB flash drive.
-You can lookup your already mounted devices via ``df`` and use ``sudo fdisk -l`` for unnmounted devices. **Double-check the parameters for correctness before running this command.**
+You can lookup your already mounted devices via ``df`` and use ``sudo fdisk -l`` for unmounted devices. **Double-check the parameters for correctness before running this command.**
 #.
 Plugin the bootable USB flash drive to the insekta host, power up the machine and boot from the USB flash drive.
 You might have to turn off ``Secure Boot`` in the
    BIOS before.
 #.
-Perform a typical debian installation, but make sure to enable ``SSH server``.
+Perform a typical Debian installation, but make sure to enable ``SSH server``.
 You can disable ``Print server``; a desktop manager is not required either.
 #.
 Finally, reboot the machine, boot from the hard disk, and remove the USB flash drive.